 In 2017, our accomplishments included growing our balance sheet, completing a private placement stock offering, entering the Southwest Louisiana market, expanding our banking center network, and investing in digital banking channels.
 In the third quarter of 2017, we completed a private placement offering of our common stock, generating gross proceeds of \$12.1 million.
-In this offering, we received total subscriptions to purchase approximately \$21.7 million of our common stock, resulting in a \$9.6 million oversubscription amount that was returned to prospective investors.
-The offering enabled us to expand our shareholder base in key Louisiana markets.
+The offering was oversubscribed by \$10.0 million and enabled us to expand our shareholder base in key Louisiana markets.
 We continued the execution of our organic growth strategy by opening a loan production office in Lake Charles, Louisiana, the fastest growing city in Southwest Louisiana, and a new banking center in the Northwest Louisiana market.
 We also continued investing in digital banking channels to provide our customers with the option of using both electronic banking systems and access to knowledgeable, experienced bankers.
 Our 2017 earnings were also impacted by the Tax Reform Act, which became law on December 22, 2017.